Spinning Black Holes in Modified Gravity via Spectral Methods

 In this letter, we present this general framework and exemplify it by constructing, for the first time, rotating black hole solutions of dimensionless spin up to 0.999 in scalar Gauss-Bonnet gravity, dynamical Chern-Simons gravity, and axi-dilaton gravity, all of which emerge as low-energy limits of string theory and quantum gravity candidates \cite{Maeda:2009uy, Moura:2006pz, Cano_Ruiperez_2019, Cano:2021rey, dCS_01, Taveras:2008yf}.
-These new ``spectral black hole solutions'' represent a tremendous improvement in accuracy over previous perturbative solution, especially when considering rapidly-spinning black holes, thus allowing us to investigate various astrophysical observables.
+These new ``spectral black hole solutions'' show orders-of-magnitude improvement in spin in comparison with the previous series-in-$a$ solution, especially when considering rapidly-spinning black holes (see Fig.~2 and \cite{Lam:2025fzi}).
+Moreover, the spectral solutions are analytic in nature, thus allowing us to investigate various astrophysical observables, e.g.~ringdown spectra, in modified gravity theories without being subjected to interpolation and other numerical error.

 \textit{Effective field theory extension of general relativity.}\textemdash \ Consider a class of modified gravity theories that can be described by the Lagrangian density

 where $R$ is the Ricci scalar associated with the metric $g_{\mu \nu}$ with signature $(-, +, +, +)$, $\varphi$ is a dynamical scalar or pseudoscalar field, $\mathscr{L}_{\rm MG}$ is the Lagrangian density modification to the Einstein-Hilbert action\footnote{In principle, dynamical vector fields can be included in $\mathscr{L}_{\rm MG}$, but here we focus on scalar-tensor modifications of gravity.}, and we henceforth employ units in which $G = 1 = c$.
 A general feature of modified gravity theories that are motivated by effective-field theory considerations is that $\mathscr{L}_{\rm MG}$ can be represented as a series in curvature invariants that may or may not be non-minimally coupled to dynamical scalar fields \cite{Maeda:2009uy, Moura:2006pz, Cano_Ruiperez_2019, Cano:2021rey, dCS_01, Taveras:2008yf}.
 One can then write $\mathscr{L}_{\rm MG} = \mathscr{L}_{\rm quad} + \mathscr{L}_{\rm cubic} + \ldots$, to represent quadratic and cubic curvature terms, such as \cite{Yunes:2011we, Cano_Ruiperez_2019, Yagi:2015oca, dCS_02, Bueno:2016xff}